What is the GDPR:

 August 20, 2018 2:21 pm

-Strategic Directions International (SDi) is the leading business intelligence firm in the highly specialized field of analytical and life science instruments.
+Strategic Directions International (SDi), part of Science and Medicine Group, is the leading business intelligence firm in the highly specialized field of analytical and life science instruments.
 Its client list includes virtually every major analytical instrumentation company in the United States, Europe, and Japan.
 Founded in 1981, the Los Angeles-based company has published hundreds of market reports and provided proprietary consulting services for a multitude of clients.